pylhc/pylhc.github.io/docs/omc_team/physics.md

 \end{align}
 $$

-The calibration factors $C_{x/y}$ cancel out if one devides the spectral line by the amplitude of the main line:
+The calibration factors $C_{x/y}$ cancel out if one divides the spectral line by the amplitude of the main line:

 $$